So you’ve decided you want to trade your hiking boots out for some skis. Good choice.

 With ski instruction, while many of the men claiming to be instructors on the beginner slopes can do some flashy moves, they are not qualified or equipped to help teach others.
 Our course is run by professionals, who have a history of giving others an excellent introduction into all the necessary beginner skills required in skiing.

-We promise you, after 8 days, you will have gained a confidence on the slopes you never could have imagined at the beginning of the course- and you’ll leave, but only because you know that you’ll be back as soon as you can.
+We promise you, after 10 days, you will have gained a confidence on the slopes you never could have imagined at the beginning of the course- and you’ll leave, but only because you know that you’ll be back as soon as you can to level up on our Intermediate and Advanced Skiing Courses.